Shinbangumi: Tour

-Ginger Root has been on tour since a couple weeks after the album's release.
+Ginger Root began a tour a couple weeks after the album's release.
 Across its year of touring, the band has visited countries across North America, Europe, the United Kingdom, East Asia, and Australia.
 The tour also included performances at the music festivals Bonnaroo and Coachella.
-The setlist comprises mostly of Shinbangumi's tracks, but also features songs from his releases post-Toaster_Music (Mahjong Room, Rikki, City Slicker, and Nisemono).
+The setlist consists mostly of Shinbangumi's tracks, but also features songs from his releases post-Toaster_Music (Mahjong Room, Rikki, City Slicker, and Nisemono).